Brightspace/lms-version-actions/match-lms-release/README.md

 ## NPM Package Deployment

-If you'd like the action to deploy your package to NPM, set the `NPM` option to `true`.
+If you'd like the action to deploy your package to NPM or CodeArtifact, set the `NPM` option to `true`.

 NPM deployments for maintenance branches (ex: `release/2022.2.x`, `1.7.x`, or `1.x`) will be annotated with a tag corresponding to the branch version (ex: `release-2022.2.x`, `release-1.7.x`, or `release-1.x`).
 All other deployments will use NPM's default tag of `latest`.

 ### CodeArtifact

-To publish to CodeArtifact, ensure that prior to running the `match-lms-release` step that the [add-registry](https://github.com/Brightspace/codeartifact-actions/tree/main/npm) and the [get-authorization-token](https://github.com/Brightspace/codeartifact-actions/tree/main/get-authorization-token) steps have been run:
+To publish to CodeArtifact, ensure that prior to running the `match-lms-release` step the [add-registry](https://github.com/Brightspace/codeartifact-actions/tree/main/npm) and the [get-authorization-token](https://github.com/Brightspace/codeartifact-actions/tree/main/get-authorization-token) steps have been run:

 ```yml
 - name: Get CodeArtifact authorization token